Wonderboom (House of Assembly of South Africa constituency): History

 Wonderboom was first created in 1920, as part of a general increase in representation for the Transvaal.
-Unlike the three pre-existing Pretoria seats, it had a largely Afrikaans-speaking electorate and was a safe seat for the National Party, which held it almost throughout its existence.
+Unlike the three pre-existing Pretoria seats, it was a safe seat for the National Party, which held it almost throughout its existence.
 In a 1933 by-election, it became the first South African constituency to elect a female MP, Mabel Malherbe, in a contested election - Leila Reitz had won Parktown in the general election earlier that year, but she was unopposed.

 Two of its MPs served in cabinet: M. D. C. de Wet Nel, who held various positions under J. G. Strijdom and Hendrik Verwoerd, and Pik Botha, who represented the seat early in his career and later became Foreign Minister under P. W. Botha and F. W. de Klerk.
 Its last few MPs faced stiff challenges from the Conservative Party, but the NP held the seat until the end of apartheid, by which time it was one of the biggest constituencies in South Africa with more than 30,000 electors.